olga-osipova/Kintone_App_Data/README.md

 # Kintone_App_Data
-Get and display in a modal window data from another Kintone app
+Get and display another Kintone app records data in a modal window.